Wall Street bond traders get no reprieve from Fed's taper plan

-NEW YORK The U.S. Federal Reserve is starting to unwind a multi-trillion-dollar program that has propped up bond markets for nearly a decade.
+NEW YORK, June 29 The U.S. Federal Reserve is starting to unwind a multi-trillion-dollar program that has propped up bond markets for nearly a decade.
 But ask bond traders what the impact will be, or how they are strategizing around the so-called "taper," and get little more than a yawn.

 In interviews, trading executives at Wall Street banks said they are not expecting much to happen just because the Fed is finally whittling down its balance sheet.
 Investors largely expected the move, and want to see other policy changes from Washington and from central banks abroad before shifting their portfolios, they said.

-"Because the Fed has been talking about the taper for four years, people have heard enough about it," Chris Leonard, head of U.S. rates trading at Barclays PLC (BARC.L), told Reuters.
+"Because the Fed has been talking about the taper for four years, people have heard enough about it," Chris Leonard, head of U.S. rates trading at Barclays PLC, told Reuters.
 "They feel like they're prepared."

 On June 14, the Federal Reserve raised interest rates for the third time since December, and said it would start reducing its $4.2 trillion portfolio of Treasury bonds, mortgage-backed securities and federal agency debt that it had purchased to support markets and the broader economy.